PrefectHQ/prefect/docs/concepts/artifacts.md

 ### Fetching artifacts

-In Python code you can retrieve an artifact stored on the server with the `Artifact.get` class method:
+In Python code, you can retrieve an existing artifact with the `Artifact.get` class method:

 ```python
 from prefect.artifacts import Artifact